rancher/rancher-docs/docs/getting-started/installation-and-upgrade/install-upgrade-on-a-kubernetes-cluster/troubleshooting.md

 ### Agent reports TLS errors

-When using Rancher, you may encounter errors in the fleet-agent, system-agent, or cluster-agent like the below:
+When using Rancher, you may encounter error messages from the `fleet-agent`, `system-agent`, or `cluster-agent`, such as the message below:
 ```
 tls: failed to verify certificate: x509: failed to load system roots and no roots provided; readdirent /dev/null: not a directory
 ```